sulu/SuluCommunityBundle/Resources/doc/1-installation.md

 ## Configure security

-The security needs now be configure in the `security_website.yaml`:
+Enable and configure the security for the website in the `security_website.yaml`:

 ```yml
 # config/packages/security_website.yml